alexgcsa/auto-admet/README.md

 # Auto-ADMET
-Automated Machine Learning for Small Molecule ADMET Prediction
+Automated Machine Learning (AutoML) for Small Molecule Property Prediction

 ## Description

-This repository contains code and data for the work on  Automated Machine Learning (AutoML) for Small Molecule Pharmacokinetic Prediction".
+This repository contains code and data for the work on  Automated Machine Learning (AutoML) for Small Molecule Property Prediction.

-For this work, an evolutionary-based  method (i.e., a grammar-based genetic programming) is used for searching and optimising machine learning (ML) pipelines in the context of small molecule pharmacokinetic (PK) prediction.
-Small Molecule Representation, Feature Scaling, Feature Selection, and ML Modelling are taking into account to compose the predictive ML-driven pipelines for PK.
+For this work, an evolutionary-based  method (i.e., grammar-based genetic programming) is used to search and optimise machine learning (ML) pipelines in the context of small molecule property prediction (e.g., pharmacokinetic, toxicity, general properties, etc.).
+Small Molecule Representation, Feature Scaling, Feature Selection, and ML Modelling are considered to compose the predictive ML-driven pipelines for PK.

 ## How to Install?